How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 Transparency matters, especially on a job this complex.
 Here is exactly what this project cost.

-Ten apostilles from the California Secretary of State cost $206 total, at twenty dollars per apostille plus processing fees.
+Sixteen certified copies from the Orange County Office of Vital Records came to $544 total.
+Ten apostilles from the California Secretary of State came to $206 total, at twenty dollars per apostille plus processing fees.

-My full-service fee for handling the entire process — researching the requirements, coordinating the power of attorney, picking up the client, driving to the notary, driving to Santa Ana, requesting the birth certificates, calling the Secretary of State to verify the physician’s name, delivering the documents to the Secretary of State, and returning the completed package to my client in Rancho Cucamonga — brought the total project cost to approximately $1,100.
+My full-service fee covered the entire project: researching the requirements, coordinating the power of attorney, picking up the client, driving to the notary office, driving to Santa Ana, requesting the birth certificates, calling the Secretary of State to verify the physician’s name, delivering the documents to the Secretary of State, and returning the completed package to my client in Rancho Cucamonga.
+The total project cost came to approximately $1,100.

-That covers vital document retrieval, a power of attorney coordination, a notarization, two government office visits across two counties, apostille processing, and door-to-door delivery.
-For a client who could not do any of this himself, the value was clear.
+That covers vital document retrieval, power of attorney coordination, notarization, two government office visits across two counties, apostille processing, and door-to-door delivery.
+For a client who could not handle any of this himself, the value was clear.

 Why This Matters for Filipino Families in California